mikaelmattsson/mikaelmattsson.github.io/_posts/2015-04-10-update-bash-mac-osx.md

 This gives you another version, probably the previous older version.
 This is because the system doesn't yet know that you want to use the newer version.

-First of you need to add the new shell to the list of allowed shells.
+First of, you'll need to add the new shell to the list of allowed shells.

 {% highlight bash %}